Mutundi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 4: Display current directory contents, including hidden files (starting with .).
 Use the long format.
 Script 5: Display current directory contents.
 Script 6: creates a directory named my_first_directory in the /tmp/ directory.
+Script 7: Move the file betty from /tmp/ to /tmp/my_first_directory